dabamos/openadms-node/README.md

 ## Message Broker
 The MQTT protocol is used for the message exchange in OpenADMS Node.
-You can either use an external MQTT message broker, like [Eclipse Mosquitto](https://mosquitto.org/), or start the internal one by using the parameter `--with-mqtt-broker`.
+You can either use an external MQTT message broker, like [Eclipse Mosquitto](https://mosquitto.org/), or start the internal one by adding the parameter `--with-mqtt-broker`.

 ## Configuration